Awarded on the 21st of June 2019 by a jury of professionals renowned in the world of garden art

 Bernard Lassus is a unique personality in the landscaping world.
 He is at once an artist, landscaper, painter, urban planner, researcher, academic and theorist, recognised worldwide for his profoundly original designs and views.
 Bernard Lassus combines art, architecture and the environment.

-In 2019, an extraordinary set of gardens by Bernard Lassus will be presented at Chaumont-sur-Loire.
+An extraordinary set of gardens by Bernard Lassus will be presented at Chaumont-sur-Loire.
 In a way, the Domain is becoming the conservatory of creation of this extraordinary landscaper-artist.

 Made up of a combination of “historic” gardens by Bernard Lassus, not least a remarkable Théâtre de verdure (Open-air theatre) which the artist wished to be installed at Chaumont-sur-Loire, this will be extending the garden designed for the 2018 Festival.
 Urban, enjoyable and geometric gardens put on a dazzling show of the four seasons’ colours.
 The trees, in elegantly cut metal sheets featuring delicate openwork, stand alongside the rows of flowers hemmed tightly into strict parallelepipeds.
 The Theatre emerges with its backdrop and working scenery.
 The thickness of the metal sheets varies and metaphorical cascades unfold for the delight of visitors.